Lourenço (footballer)

-João Paulo Ferreira Lourenço (born 7 September 1997), simply known as Lourenço is a Brazilian footballer who plays for CSA, as a winger.
+João Paulo Ferreira Lourenço (born 7 September 1997), simply known as Lourenço is a Brazilian footballer who plays for Ceará, as a winger.

 Club career

 Born in Belo Horizonte, Lourenço graduated from the youth academy of Avaí.
 On 19 March 2017, he made his first team debut in a 4–1 defeat against Metropolitano.
 On 20 November, he scored his first professional goal for the club in a 2–1 league victory against Palmeiras.

 On 17 March 2018, Lourenço scored the winning goal in a 1–0 victory against Fluminense in Copa do Brasil.